 Wadhwani & Shanfeld has helped more than 20,000 people suffering from overwhelming debt and threats of foreclosure, so we know what types of defense strategies work best.
 One of the most successful defense strategies against foreclosure is filing Chapter 13 bankruptcy.
 If you think Chapter 13 bankruptcy might be right for you, our Los Angeles foreclosure attorneys can review your economic situation and create a custom plan to reflect your financial needs and goals.

 If the lender is not able to sell at the full value of the loan, you may still owe the difference.
 Lenders may be able to request a deficiency judgement to pursue the remaining cost.
 If your home sells for above what you owe, then you do not owe money after the foreclosure.

 However, in California, most homeowners will not have to pay a deficiency judgement.
 There are special circumstances in which you may need to pay a deficiency judgment.

 Our firm has handled thousands bankruptcy cases during our 65 years of practice, including Chapter 7 and Chapter 13 cases, and we want to help you too.
 We are dedicated to pursuing the finest results for our clients, and we use practiced debt relief strategies to do so.
-No case is too complex and no debt is too large; trust our committed bankruptcy lawyers to help you.
+No case is too complex and no debt is too large; trust our committed Los Angeles foreclosure lawyers to help you.

 See what our clients have to say about working with us: